 The hunters of Kentucky!

-David Farragut, upon being warned about mines in the water at the Battle of Mobile Bay, responded (roughly): "Damn the torpedoes!
+- Admiral David G. Farragut, upon being warned about mines (called "torpedoes" back then) in the water at the Battle of Mobile Bay, responded (roughly): "Damn the torpedoes!
 Full speed ahead!"

-Warned nothing, one of his ships (The monitor Tecumpseh) had just struck one and sunk.
-This caused the ship in front of his to stop, right under the guns of a fort.
-The historical quote is properly two separate quotes: "Damn the Torpedoes!" to the Captain of the Brooklyn (the guy who had stopped), and "Four bells" (which was the naval order for maximum power) to the Captain of the ship tied alongside, the Hartford.
-The Captain then took the Hartford right past the Brooklyn and into the minefield.
+- Warned nothing, one of his ships (the monitor USS Tecumseh) had just struck one and sunk.
+This caused the ship in front of his flagship to stop, right under the guns of a Rebel fort.
+The historical quote is properly two separate quotes: "Damn the Torpedoes!" to the captain of the USS Brooklyn (the guy who had stopped), and "Four bells" (which was the naval order for maximum power) to the captain of his flagship, the USS Hartford.
+Captain Percival Drayton then took the Hartford right past the Brooklyn and into the minefield.
 No other Union ships were sunk, and after several days of fierce fighting, Admiral Farragut won the battle.

-- General Pedro María Anaya to the general asking him where his ammo was after the Battle of Churubusco ended: "Si yo hubiera tenido parque, usted no estaría aquí (If I had any ammunition left, you would not be here)".
+- General Pedro María Anaya to the general demanding he turn over the fort's ammo after the Battle of Churubusco ended: "Si yo hubiera tenido parque, usted no estaría aquí (If I had any ammunition left, you would not be here)".

-The Brag was a tradition of the Scandinavian warriors.
+- The Brag was a tradition of the Scandinavian warriors.
 When going into battle, a warrior would "brag" about what feats he'd do in the upcoming battle, and his fellow warriors would hold him to this boast.
-If the warrior did not deliver in his brag, he'd be killed by his fellows, unless he died trying, in which case he'd be honored as one of the noble slain and burned in a funeral pyre so his spirit would go to Valhalla.
-Quite the motivator to either be a Badass or shut the hell up.
+If the warrior did not deliver in his brag, he'd be killed by his fellows, unless he died trying, in which case he'd be honored as one of the noble slain and burned in a funeral pyre so his spirit would go to Valhalla - a literal case of "Put up, or shut up."

 So we made a thoroughfare for freedom and her train,